anoma/nspec/docs/architecture-2/ordering/execution.md

 <!-- think a bit more about IO ... -->

-[^1]: For V1, the mempool is already determining a total order,
+[^1]: For V1, the mempool was already determining a total order,
-    because we only have a single unique worker and transaction fingerprints already provide all information of a total order.
+    because we only had a single unique worker and transaction fingerprints already provide all information of a total order.
+    This is no longer true in V2.

 [^2]: In fact, this could be made precise using abstract data types.